gputzel/decode/README.md

 `-k` is the length of the kmers considered by the algorithm (default:2).
 For k=1, it tries to match the letter frequencies of the training text.
 For k=2 it tries to match the frequencies of letter pairs.

+`-p` is the "temperature" (default: 1.0) of the Metropolis Monte Carlo algorithm.
+Use a higher temperature if you find the algorithm getting "stuck" in a wrong solution.

 `scramble.py`
 -------------
 Also provided is a tool `scramble.py`.
 This just makes it easy to generate example cryptograms from input plaintext.
 Use it as follows: